 Size and weight – Many military watches are pretty large, cumbersome affairs and frankly they’re meant to be.
 It’s part of their charm but it’s also a function of their durability.
 Fortunately however, for those who prefer their military watches to have a more subdued profile there are a decent number that sport sleek, sophisticated designs while still retaining their ruggedness and dependability.

 Military watches are invaluable kit for soldiers, police officers, security professionals, SWAT team members, climbers, rescue workers, EMTs and many others.
 They can literally make the difference between life and death in an array of situations where your survival may depend on the quality of the weather, time and geographic data you have at your disposal.
-Don’t head out on patrol or into the mountains to rescue someone without having the right kit at hand.
+Don’t head out on patrol or into the mountains to rescue someone without having the right kit at hand (especially long range walkie talkies).
 That includes the right military watch.

 We hope you found these military watches reviews and military watches guide helpful and don’t forget to stop back regularly for more informative product review guides from gearhungry.com.